tumagonx/pygi-mingw-patches/README.md

 pygi-mingw-patches
 ==================

-patches of pygi aio for windows see http://sourceforge.net/projects/pygobjectwin32/
+patches and buildscript of pygi aio for windows see http://sourceforge.net/projects/pygobjectwin32/